 However, as mentioned earlier, they are often compulsory and in the case of some lending institutions, you can’t get a car loan without one.
-They can even get a bit sneakier, calling the policy lifestyle protection insurance and guaranteeing to keep up your current level of income even once you’ve finished paying off the loan (this was the case with the one I was involved in).
-Politeness kept me from unleashing my inner Scrooge in fury at the slick, smarmy salesperson and letting him know that I lived by the policy of cutting my coat according to my cloth and knowing that you can’t expect champagne on a beer budget.
+Sometimes the naming is tweaked to something like policy lifestyle protection insurance, which guarantees to keep up your current level of income even once you’ve finished paying off the loan.

-- Amassing as large a deposit as possible to minimise the amount you borrow and thus the amount you repay and also the size of the weekly payments.
+- Amassing as large a deposit as possible to minimise the amount you borrow and thus the total amount and size of repayments

 You may, of course, be in a situation that makes this sort of insurance attractive.
 In this case, don’t forget to ask as many questions as possible, even if you feel stupid asking them.

 The Fincar team is here to help you with all your financing needs.
 Contact us today to help arrange your next car or equipment loan.